 - 1. The Local Development Scheme (LDS) must be prepared as part of the statutory process of plan making.
 It is essentially the work programme and project plan for the preparation of the various planning policy documents making up the local plan for the city. - 2.
 Preparation of an LDS is required by section 15 of the Planning and Compulsory Purchase Act, as amended by section 111 of the Localism Act 2011.
 The Localism Act has amended procedures for LDS production: a local planning authority has only to make a formal resolution to adopt the scheme and publish it on their website in order for it to take effect.
 There is no requirement to consult on the local development scheme prior to publication, or to submit it to the government for formal endorsement. - 3.
 The legislation gives local authorities considerable leeway in the form and content of the LDS.
 However it requires as a minimum the local planning authority, when publishing the LDS, to make the up-to-date text of the scheme available, provide details of any amendments made to the scheme, and information on its compliance (or non-compliance) with the timetable for the preparation and revision of documents identified within it. - 4.
-The preparation of the revised LDS is being undertaken in coordination with the preparation of schemes for South Norfolk and Broadland councils given that all three councils are jointly working on preparation of the Greater Norwich Local Plan so need to work to the same timescales on that major workstream. - 5.
+The preparation of the revised LDS was undertaken in coordination with the preparation of schemes for South Norfolk and Broadland councils given that all three councils are jointly working on preparation of the Greater Norwich Local Plan so need to work to the same timescales on that major workstream. - 5.
 The revised LDS will run to autumn 2021 and will entirely replace the version published in June 2016.
-It will be rolled forward periodically to ensure that it is as up-to-date and flexible as possible.
+It will be rolled forward periodically to ensure that it is as up-to-date and flexible as possible. - 6.
+The revised LDS was considered by sustainable development panel on 19 September 2018.
+Members agreed the revised LDS and recommended that cabinet approves it for publication.